-Option A: Up to 60% of your weekly predisability salary; benefits start after 14 calendar days
+Option A: Up to 60% of your weekly predisability salary; benefit period starts after 14 calendar days^{}

-Option B: Up to 60% of your weekly predisability salary; benefits start after 30 calendar days
+Option B: Up to 60% of your weekly predisability salary; benefit period starts after 30 calendar days

-Special considerations: If you work in a state with state-mandated disability or paid medical leave benefits ("State benefits"), you should carefully consider whether to enroll for this coverage.
-In California, Connecticut, Hawaii, Massachusetts, New Jersey, New York, Puerto Rico, Rhode Island, Washington (and Oregon starting 9/3/23, and Colorado starting 1/1/24), if eligible, you must apply for State benefits.
-Your STD benefit will be reduced by State benefits or other government benefits that apply.
-Depending on your compensation, the amount of the State benefit, and other factors, you may only receive the minimum weekly benefit.
-Please consider, based on your individual circumstances, whether you need additional coverage beyond the State benefit.
+Special considerations: If you work in a state with state-mandated disability or paid medical leave benefits ("State Benefits"),1 you should carefully consider whether to enroll for this coverage.
+If you are eligible for State Benefits, you must apply if required by state law.
+If permitted, your STD benefit will be reduced by State Benefits or other government benefits that apply.
+Depending on your compensation, the amount of the State Benefit, and other factors, you may only receive the minimum weekly benefit.
+You should consider, based on your individual circumstances, whether you need additional coverage beyond the State Benefit.